-The Legal Framework:
+19. The Legal Framework:

-"It is intended that the curriculum should reflect the culturally diverse society to which students belong and or which they will become adult members."
+"It is intended that the curriculum should reflect the culturally diverse society to which pupils belong and or which they will become adult members."
 DES guidance for schools: From Policy into Practice, 1989.

-"The fact that a school offers a broad and balanced curriculum is not considered sufficient: it must be fully taken up by each individual student."
+"The fact that a school offers a broad and balanced curriculum is not considered sufficient: it must be fully taken up by each individual pupil."
 There must be "coverage across the curriculum of gender and multicultural issues."
 DES Circular 16/89, July 1989

-"A school is better equipped to offer each child suitable education if the basic facts about his or her cultural identity - including ethnic origin, linguistic background and religion - are known."
+"A school is better equipped to offer each child suitable ed"A school is better equipped to offer each child suitable education if the basic facts about his or her cultural identity - including ethnic origin, linguistic background and religion - are known."
 National Curriculum Council Curriculum Guidance on Education for Citizenship, 1990.

-"A commitment to providing equal opportunities for all students...should permeate every aspect of the curriculum."
+"A commitment to providing equal opportunities for all pupils...should permeate every aspect of the curriculum."
 Coventry and Warwickshire Advisory Paper 11: Community Understanding, June 1991

-"The Secretary of State considers that the aims of a programme of sex education should And also, Lawrence report, Race Relations Act 1974, Race Relations Act (Amended 2000), Every Child Matters - Children's Act 2004
+"The Secretary of State considers that the aims of a programme of sex education shouldAnd also, Lawrence report, Race Relations Act 1974, Race Relations Act (Amended 2000), Every Child Matters - Children's Act 2004

-Section Three - Race Equality Policy Forward
+20. Section Three - Race Equality Policy Forward